 - Local Theaters: You also may want to contact your local theater to find out if they are offering any special admission events.

 - Fandango: Buy One Get One FREE tickets for Visa Signature Card holders on Fridays through August 2, 2013.

 Free Craft Projects:

-- Lowe’s Free Build and Grow Clinics: Workshops are offered every other Saturday at 10 a.m.
-Each participant also receives a free apron, goggles, a project themed patch, and a certification of merit upon completion of their project.
+- Lowe’s Free Build and Grow Clinics: Workshops are offered every other Saturday at 10 a.m and Sunday at 2 p.m.
+Each participant also receives a free apron, goggles, a project themed patch, and more!

 - Michaels Craft Workshops: Children ages 3 and up can participate in a variety of craft workshops this summer.
 Some are free and others require a purchase.
 Click here to check out their summer schedule.

 - A.C.
-Moore Make and Takes: Every Wednesday from 3-5 pm, A.C.
-Moore offers free make and take projects.
-Check out the summer schedule here and learn more about recommended ages.
+Moore Make and Takes: Every Saturday from 1-3 pm, A.C.
+Moore offers free classes or make and take projects.
+Select your store location here to check out the summer schedule and learn more about recommended ages.